2.30 Ithaca College Purchasing Card Policy

 If items purchased using the Purchasing Card are found to be unacceptable, the Cardholder is responsible for obtaining a replacement or correction of the item as soon as possible.

 If the Cardholder is disputing a charge, he/she must first contact the supplier for resolution.
-If these attempts fail, the cardholder is required to complete a Dispute Form, which may be obtained from the Program Administrator.
+If these attempts fail, the cardholder is required to submit a dispute by calling the number on the back of the JP Morgan Purchasing Card and contacting the Program Administrator.

 Purchasing for Federal and State Grants